OPEN-NEXT/wp2.2_dev/README.md

 Other technical improves may include, but are not limited to:

+* Retrieve and how information on a repository's license and a brief description.
+The brief description might be retrieveable via the GitHub and Wikifactory APIs, and would not require manually parsing text.
+Both the license and the description can then be shown on the dashboard.
+* Improve the user experience in `osdash` for selecting a repository to view.
+This may include keeping one dropdown menu instead of two plus other filtering interface elements to aid the user in quickly finding a repository.
 * Implement user-configurable logging for `osmine` and `osdash` depending on if a log file is desired and at what level of detail.
 * While effort has been made to maintain the GitHub- and Wikifactory-specific data-mining code as independent modules, there are still hard-coded elements across the `osmine` scripts to accomodate those platforms.
 We hope to implement a proper plug-in system where platform-specific code are truly self-contained and called by the main data-mining module `osmine/miner/mine.py` (which would be fully generalised).
 * Develop data-mining plug-ins for GitLab and generic Git repositories.
 If the latter is particularly successful, it could even supplant at least parts of the GitHub and GitLab modules.